By Abby Vinas

 How Can Tell Which is Which?

-Determining whether those spots on your nose, forehead, or chin are blackheads or sebaceous filaments requires knowledge of a few characteristics:
+Determining whether those dark spots on your nose, forehead, or chin are blackheads or sebaceous filaments requires knowledge of a few characteristics:

 - Blackheads tend to be darker, while sebaceous filaments almost always appear to be the color of the surrounding skin or gray.